awell-health/awell-extensions/extensions/awell/README.md

 ### Add identifier to patient

-This action enables adding an identifier to the current patient.
-We recommend using the "Get patient by identifier" action first to verify if a patient with that identifier already exists.
-If the identifier isn't already associated with another patient, it's safe to add it to the current patient.
-If a match is found, implementing a strategy for deduplication is advisable.
+This action allows you to add a unique identifier to the current patient's profile.
+If the patient already has an identifier with the same system but a different value, this action will update the existing identifier with the new value provided.

+First, it checks if this identifier (system and value) is already associated with another patient.
+If it's safe to proceed, it will add or update the identifier as needed.
+However, if another patient already has this identifier, the action will stop and notify you, preventing duplicates.
+To avoid conflicts, we recommend first running the "Get patient by identifier" action to check for any existing matches.

 ## Webhooks